fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11c.md

 })
 ```

-Configure then a [HTTP-check](https://fly.io/docs/reference/configuration/#services-tcp_checks)  that ensures the health of the depyments based on the HTTP request to the defined health check endpoint.
+Configure then a [HTTP-check](https://fly.io/docs/reference/configuration/#services-tcp_checks)  that ensures the health of the deployments based on the HTTP request to the defined health check endpoint.

 Note that the default fly.toml has defined that <i>http\_checks</i> is an empty array.
 You need to remove this line when you are adding a manually defined HTTP-check: